mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 Installing with command line
 ============================

 You can also install Mautic using the command line.
 You can either pass the settings parameters in the command, or create a local PHP file with your database settings.
 You can also define properties in this file using the syntax expected by the command-line options.
-Note that from Mautic 5.1 a complex password is required.
+Note that Mautic requires a complex password from version 5.1.

 Use the command ``path/to/php bin/console mautic:install --help`` for the list of options and flags available.